KalinduCh/LeoPortal/README.md

     - Light and Dark mode support.
     - Intuitive navigation and user-friendly forms.
 - **PWA & Push Notifications**: Installable app experience with push notifications for new events and approvals.
+- **Google Sheets Integration**: Automatically syncs member data to a Google Sheet for easy use with other tools like Google Apps Script.

 ## 🛠️ Tech Stack